Percentage Change Excel Formula

 Below is the Quarterly Sales data of the previous year and current year of an ABC Company Pvt Ltd.,

-From this data, we need to find out what is the variance % from the previous year quarter to this year quarter.
+From this data, we need to find out what is the variance % from the previous year quarter to this year’s quarter.

-Let’s use our formula as we have learned above.
-This time we are going to use cell references instead of entering the numbers directly to the formula itself.
+Let’s use our formula, as we have learned above.
+This time we are going to use cell references instead of entering the numbers directly into the formula itself.

 4.9 (1,353 ratings) 35+ Courses | 120+ Hours | Full Lifetime Access | Certificate of Completion

-Now open bracket and our first formula should be Current Value and in this example, the current value is C2 cell value.
+Now open the bracket and our first formula should be Current Value, and in this example, the current value is C2 cell value.

-Close the bracket and put it divided by a symbol by entering forward slash.
+Close the bracket and put it divided by a symbol by entering a forward slash.

-We got only decimal values, for this we need to apply the percentage format.
-To apply the percentage format select the cell and hit percentage (%) symbol.
+We got only decimal values; for this, we need to apply the percentage format.
+To apply the percentage format, select the cell, and hit the percentage (%) symbol.

 You can also press Ctrl + Shift + % as a shortcut key to apply percentage change.
-As soon as we apply percentage format we can see the percent change values.
+As soon as we apply the percentage format, we can see the percent change values.

 Below are the salary details of employees when they joined and current salary.

-The first argument of this function is Value so for this apply percent change formula as usual.
+The first argument of this function is Value, so for this, apply the percent change formula as usual.

-Now see we got rid of error value because of the IFERROR function.
+Now see, we got rid of the error value because of the IFERROR function.